fossasia/eventyay-tickets/doc/api/resources/questions.rst

 target                                string                     The question scope.
 Can be ``speaker`` (each speaker is asked once), ``submission`` (speakers are asked per submission), or ``reviewer`` (the question is used in the review process). question                              multi-lingual string       The question help_text                             multi-lingual string       Additional text shown to help with the question.
-Can be Markdown. required                              boolean                    Are speakers required to answer the question to proceed? options                               list                       A list of objects with an ``id`` and an ``option`` attribute, for choice questions default_answer                        string                     The answer suggested to speakers contains_personal_data                boolean                    If an answer contains personal data, it is deleted when a speaker deletes their account.
+Can be Markdown. question_required                     string					 Are speakers or reviewers required to answer the question to proceed?
+Can be any of ``none``, ``require``, ``require after`` (it should be followed by a non null deadline). deadline                              datetime                   The deadline after which speakers are required to answer the question. required                              boolean					 Is the question required to be answered at the moment (based on question_required and deadline)? disabled                              boolean					 Is the question read-only at the moment (based on freeze_after)? freeze_after                          datetime                   Should the question become disabled after a specific date and time? options                               list                       A list of objects with an ``id`` and an ``option`` attribute, for choice questions default_answer                        string                     The answer suggested to speakers contains_personal_data                boolean                    If an answer contains personal data, it is deleted when a speaker deletes their account.